whisthq/vm-scripts/README.md

 The general peer-to-peer scripts, `peer2peer.ps1` and `peer2peer.sh`, always gets installed and set up a user's local computer for streaming with Fractal.
 The scripts will mostly only install Fractal and set necessary drivers and firewall rules.

 All of these scripts are hosted in the Fractal AWS S3 bucket "fractal-cloud-setup-s3bucket" at https://s3.console.aws.amazon.com/s3/home?region=us-east-1 and should be replaced there when there is another change for release.

+## Uploading the scripts

+To automatically upload the scripts run `./update.sh` You will need the aws cli configured with an iam that has bucket access It will also ping slack that the utils.sh has been updated